Cryptikez1/Cryptikez1.github.io/README.md

 For this project im using eaglercraft, and The old minecraft websites, What I do is i copy the old minecraft websites, Fix them up a bit then start publishing it into a repository on github.
-And then I compile a build of eaglercraft (minecraft in your browser) and add it to the website, this makes a old minecraft website with a functioning version.
+And then I compile a build of eaglercraft (minecraft in your browser) and add it to the website, this makes a old minecraft website with a functioning version, which is alsmost a 1:1 replication.
 For instance check out my "Alpha 1.2.6" at "https://cryptikez1.github.io" I remade the website and used peytonplays/lax1dude's Eaglercraft a.1.2.6 version to make the minecraft function on the website.

 I will post a couple of screenshots down below later or now, If im not too lazy...